Raw-Developers/DaViz/README.md

 # Data-Visualizer
+This is the Data Visualizing application.
+One application for all your Data Science needs.
-This is a DaViz the Data Visualizing application Upload your CSV, then choose to plot or predict.
+Upload your CSV, then choose to plot or predict.